-PHA production will be made through a two stage anaerobic-photosynthetic HRAP system.
-In the first stage, a mixture of municipal wastewater and agricultural wastes like molasses, will be anaerobically pre-treated in a 20 m3 anaerobic UASB reactor.
-The effluent from the anaerobic stage will be sent to two 32 m2 HRAPs system.
-Biomass separation will be done by two clarifiers, including biomass recycled to the system.
-After PHA production, the remaining biomass will be transformed into biogas using thermal pre-treatment and an anaerobic co-digestion process.
-Agro wastes and sewage sludge will be used as co-substrates.
-Biomethane will also be produced by an innovative biogas upgrading system through photosynthetic fixation of CO2 as algal biomass using digestates as a source of nutrients.
-An evaporative system will be used for digestate stabilization.
-All these tasks will be installed and operated at El Torno WWT plant, Chiclana de la Frontera in Spain (figure 1).
+Then, biomass separation is done by two clarifiers, including biomass recycled to the system.
+After PHA production, the remaining biomass is transformed into biogas using thermal pre-treatment and an anaerobic co-digestion process.
+Agro wastes and sewage sludge are used as co-substrates.
+Biomethane is produced by an innovative biogas upgrading system, through photosynthetic fixation of CO2 as algal biomass using digestates as a source of nutrients.
+An evaporative system is used for digestate stabilization.
+All these tasks are installed and operated at El Torno WWT plant, Chiclana de la Frontera in Spain.